substrate-system/keys/README.md

 ### Create a keypair
 Create a new keypair, then save it in `indexedDB`.

+### ECC

+ECC is now supported in all major browsers.

 ```js
 import { Keys } from '@bicycle-codes/keys'